 If these are going to be your primary listening device, you need to do yourself a favor and take a careful look at performance reviews.
 Of course, as you won’t be dropping several hundred dollars, it’s probably not the end of the world if they don’t work out in the long run, but it’s still good to ensure you’ve covered all bases before pressing Buy Now.

 So there you have it.
-Your ideal purchase should, if you cross your fingers, perform well enough to replace your stock earbuds, but you’re not going to get a whole lot further than that without shelling out some more cash.
+Your ideal purchase should, if you cross your fingers, perform well enough to replace your stock in-ear headphones, but you’re not going to get a whole lot further than that without shelling out some more cash.

 By no means, however, is this a doom and gloom affair.
 If you’ve decided, after careful consideration and research, to opt for an entry-level pair of earphones, you probably already have a good understanding of how they will fit your particular use case.
 Sound quality can be awful, granted, but you can also find some picks which are certainly better than expected.
 Know your priorities, shop accordingly, and you can’t go too far wrong.